 I am currently a PhD student at RWTH Aachen University with a background in clinical psychology and neuroscience (awarded a scholarship of the German National Merit Foundation and the Werner-Straub-Prize).
 My experience as a research assistant at Yale University deepened my interest in the intersection of psychiatry and neuroscience .
 My PhD project aims to forge links between both domains by focusing on statistical learning of candidate network stratifications in schizophrenia.
 We will rank candidate cognitive domains based on meta-analytic networks in their ability to predict diagnosis and clinical characteristics in a multi-site schizophrenia sample.
 The project will provide insight into which cognitive processes are impaired in schizophrenia and on which level (structure, functional connectivity, or both) they manifest in the brain.
 Furthermore, the agnostic ranking of schizophrenia-related cognitive domains generates new hypotheses to guide future research systematically.
 Outside of the lab, I enjoy hiking and kayaking.

 I have a background in physics and have a longstanding interest in the neurosciences.
 My decision for a career in research was invigorated during a research stay at NUS Medical School in Singapore.
 In my PhD project, I systematically evaluate structured and mixed unsupervised-supervised prediction approaches for translation into the brain-imaging domain.
 They have the potential to improve model performance and interpretability when data of a psychiatric/neurological population is scarce, but large general-purpose datasets are available.
 Improving the model performance and neurobiological interpretability of clinical investigations by exploiting general-purpose neuroimaging databases could be an important cornerstone for personalized medicine in psychiatry and neurology.
 Such automatically revealed and formalized relationships between candidate disease endo-phenotypes and clinical exo-phenotypes could translate to medical practice.
-In my free time I pursue the art of debating (Grand Finalist at World Universities Debating in 2016).
+In my free time I pursue the art of debating (Grand Finalist at World Universities Debating Championships in 2016).
+He is currently on leave to work as a data scientist at QuantumBlack, London, UK.

 I am in the last part of my studies in medicine (scholarship holder of German National Merit Foundation, Dean’s List in 5 consecutive years).
 As visiting scholar at Harvard Medical School, I became interested in brain-imaging and predictive analytics.
 In my PhD project at RWTH Aachen University, I combine one of the currently largest, highest-quality medical datasets – UKBiobank – with state-of-the-art machine learning techniques.
 The goal is to reach a more comprehensive understanding of the human default mode network in health and disease.
 Given this major brain network’s implication in a majority of psychiatric and neurological brain disorders, a better understanding of the default mode network is likely to be an important cornerstone for tailoring medical care to individual patients.
 Apart from medicine and neuroscience, I am passionate about playing the piano and violin.